 These mashed potatoes store pretty well too.
 Refrigerate the side (covered) for up to three days.
 Simply reheat them in the microwave.
 You may want to include some butter in the reheating as well, to keep the mashed potatoes from drying out too much.

-One note on roasting the garlic: Roasting half or even the whole bulb may seem excessive when you’re only using a few cloves.
-But it’s one of the stars of chipotle and roasted garlic mashed potatoes.
+One note on roasting the garlic: Roasting half or even the whole garlic head may seem excessive when you’re only using a few garlic cloves.
+But it’s one of the stars here.
 You’ll want enough to get your preferred flavor just right.
-Plus, roasted garlic is just terrific to have around.
+Plus, it’s just terrific to have around.
 Use it to make homemade garlic bread or add it chopped into a vegetable medley to bring the flavor to new heights.

 Chipotle and Roasted Garlic Mashed Potatoes